sib-swiss/taccession/benchmark/README.md

 $SPARK_HOME/bin/spark-shell --master spark:$cluster_master_200:7070 -i taccession.scala
 ```

-The best result we achieved with 200 cores was 61 seconds (1.02381 minutes) which corresponds to process 1164 files / second.
+The best result we achieved with 200 cores was 61 seconds (1.02381 minutes) to process this task.
+This corresponds to process 1164 files / second.

-This is 11 times faster than running in local mode with 4 cores, where we reach 11 minutes for the same task.
+This result is 11 times faster than running in local mode with 4 cores, where we reach 11 minutes for the same task.
 Still, when processing in local mode, we see that each file is processed in 38 ms.
 In cluster mode each file takes in average 188ms, therefore we surely add a non-negligeable network overhead.